mattyjones/kraken/README.md

 Check the config file for a list of plugins enabled

-git

-gnugpg

-homebrew

-hyper

-nvim

-oh-my-zsh

-osx

 scripts

-shell

-starship

-tmux

 iterm can be used and the links are here for the theme, [nord][7]

-should I do a single install script and then libraries for each, then I can pass in variables as needed

 this will use realpath to get the full file path to the libraries.
 Need to fige this out in a more clean manner